-So my gluten free vegan chocolate cake uses coconut oil and ground almonds for the fat, coconut sugar and molasses for sweetness and binding, baking powder for rise (although I think my self raising flour would give a better result without the slightly ‘furry’ feeling you get on the teeth from baking powder), almond extract to disguise the taste of the coconut (Mr M hates coconut) and of course my wholegrain gluten free flour blend.
+So my gluten free vegan chocolate cake uses coconut oil and ground almonds for the fat, coconut sugar and molasses for sweetness and binding, baking powder for rise, almond extract to disguise the taste of the coconut (Mr M hates coconut) and of course my wholegrain gluten free flour blend.

-It is bound together with an icing made from cashew nuts.
+I made this icing with cashew nuts.
 So much better than a dairy free icing made from margarine.

 Not only because margarine is the devil’s fat but because nuts (if you’re not allergic to them) are a fabulous source of protein, fibre, vitamins, minerals and antioxidants.

 (If you want to understand more about my flippant remark about margarine that I highly recommend reading The Dental Diet by Dr Steven Lin.)

 I want you to learn to do this because it’s really important, not just in cooking but in life.